 Last month, Omni completed the installation of an 8,500-square-foot Omni Green Roof atop the Indiana Pacers new, $50 million training complex in downtown Indianapolis.
 The 5-inch system supports a thriving food meadow and native prairie.
 Rooftop produce will feed building tenants and the cities hungry population through a local nonprofit.

 "The facility, which was designed by locally based Ratio Architects, also has an 8,500-square-foot rooftop garden, which currently features basil, corn, lettuce, radishes and bok choy.
-Vegetables grown in the garden will be used in-house by the Pacers’ food services provider, Levy Catering, and donated to Second Helpings, a local not-for-profit focused on hunger relief. " - Indianapolis Business Review
+Vegetables grown in the garden will be used in-house by the Pacers’ food services provider, Levy Catering, and donated to Second Helpings, a local not-for-profit focused on hunger relief. " - Indianapolis Business Journal

 Read more about the impressive new complex below: